Best practice for project planning (tracker)?

 Yeah, you'll see "tasks" which is fairly common and general enough to not create clutter, same thing really.
 I'd say as long as you stay at higher levels of generalization, you're fine and wont end up overhauling your system in a year.

-RE: Best practice for project planning (tracker)? - Added by Eugene Hutorny 10 months ago
+RE: Best practice for project planning (tracker)? - Added by Eugene Hutorny over 12 years ago

 J N wrote: